pstjohn/pstjohn/README.md

 ### Hi there 👋

-I'm currently working at NVIDIA.
+I'm currently working at NVIDIA, accelerating digital biology workloads on GPUs through the BioNeMo Framework ([NVIDIA/bionemo-framework](https://github.com/NVIDIA/bionemo-framework))

 At NREL, I worked on graph convolutional neural networks for organic and inorganic material design, as well as reinforcement learning methods for generating new candidates.
 * [NREL/rlmolecule](https://github.com/nrel/rlmolecule)